Are you a newbie entrepreneur or an established business owner looking to pick a payment gateway for your business?

 With Instamojo, you can do more than just collect payments.

 You can use a host of our offerings to help your online business grow and scale.
-Some of our free services are our online store, invoice generator, SMS alerts, pro analytics and more.
+Some of our free services are our free online store, invoice generator, SMS alerts, pro analytics and more.

 We try our best to help you understand the various processes involved in the functioning of our gateway.
 Additionally, you can also check out our Youtube channel for tutorials, product updates and more.